lab1092/blender-manual_ja/manual/modifiers/introduction.rst

 Simulate
 ========

-The :guilabel:`Simulate` group of modifiers activate simulations.
-In most cases, these modifiers are automatically added to the modifiers stack whenever a :guilabel:`Particle System` or :guilabel:`Physics` simulation is enabled.
+The *Simulate* group of modifiers activate simulations.
+In most cases, these modifiers are automatically added to the modifiers stack whenever a *Particle System* or *Physics* simulation is enabled.
 Their only role is to define the place in the modifier stack used as base data by the tool they represent.
 Generally, the attributes of these modifiers are accessible in separate panels.